wp-plugins/woocommerce-e-conomic-integration/readme.txt

 Features of WooCommerce e-conomic Integration:

 1. Automatic (and manual) sync of all Customers from WooCommerce to e-conomic invoicing service dashboard.

-Features of WooCommerce e-conomic Integration in Pro version:

-1. Automatic (and manual) sync of all Orders from WooCommerce to e-conomic invoicing service dashboard.
+2. Automatic (and manual) sync of all Orders from WooCommerce to e-conomic invoicing service dashboard.
 Sync initiated when order status is changed to 'Completed'.
-2. Automatic (and manual) sync of all products from WooCommerce to e-conomic invoicing service Items.
+3. Automatic (and manual) sync of all products from WooCommerce to e-conomic invoicing service Items.
 This function also updates products data are modified after initial sync.
 Supports variable products.
-3. Manual sync of all Shipping methods (excluding the additional cost for flat_shipping) from WooCommerce to e-conomic invoicing service dashboard.
+4. Manual sync of all Shipping methods (excluding the additional cost for flat_shipping) from WooCommerce to e-conomic invoicing service dashboard.
-4. Sync Order, Products, Customers to e-conomic when Order status is changed to 'Completed' at WooCommerce->Orders Management section.
+5. Sync Order, Products, Customers to e-conomic when Order status is changed to 'Completed' at WooCommerce->Orders Management section.

 == Plugin Requirement ==